By ATC Staff

 January 28, 2022

-In our last blog post, we focused on the first principle of Leave No Trace: Plan Ahead and Prepare.
-This week, we’ll look at how the other six Leave No Trace principles help protect the Trail and preserve the A.T. hiking experience for everyone.
+In the first hiker prep series post, we focused on the first principle of Leave No Trace: Plan Ahead and Prepare.
+In this post, we’ll look at how the other six Leave No Trace principles help protect the Trail and preserve the A.T. hiking experience for everyone.

 Read More